 2nd Commando Regiment

-2nd Commando Regiment (2 Cdo Regt) is one of three Special Operations Command combat units.
+2nd Commando Regiment (2 Cdo Regt) is one of three Special Forces Group combat units within Special Operations Command.

 2nd Commando Regiment special forces conduct large-scale offensive operations, utilising the full extent of Australian Defence Force capabilities and weapons.

 All 2nd Commando Regiment personnel are specially selected, however, its commandos undergo a rigorous selection and training cycle before they finally earn the right to wear the unit's famous sherwood-green beret.

 Learn more about becoming a 2nd Commando Regiment commando and push yourself in the ultimate Army combat role, where you will apply your formidable mental and physical assets to demanding exercises and special operations.